tuchandra/crystalcavern/README.md

 This contains the code for a [Pokemon-based dungeon crawler](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Mystery_Dungeon) game.
 Loosely inspired by the Pokemon Mystery Dungeon series, this was written entirely in assembly for the course EECS 205: Fundamentals of Computer Systems Software.

 ## Game description
 You control a Pokemon who has been dropped into a dungeon.
-It is your job to find the stairs to the next floor, and eventually to the end of the dungeon.
-Along the way, though, you might run into other Pokemon -- and they won't be so friendly.
+Wandering around the dungeon are other Pokemon, and some of them are guarding treasure boxes.
+It is your job to defeat these Pokemon, collect the twelve treasure chests, and escape the dungeon.

 ## Gameplay
  * Use **arrow keys** to control player motion.
  * Use **spacebar** to attack.

-## Current next steps
- * Redesign screen layout (include level and player info on right side)
- * Design system for enemies, including generation, movement, and attacking
- * Design system for items and item pickup
+ * Walk over treasure chests, berries, and music notes to collect them and activate their effects.